This London Designer Was in No Rush to Decorate, But the Lack of Storage Couldn’t Be Ignored

 A sea of green isn’t the only statement that greets visitors—a 1940s Charles Boise drawing-turned-wallpaper adorns the entire front hall.
 “I love that I get little glimpses of it when I’m sitting on my sofa, and I can see it through the doorway from my bed,” the designer says.
 “Wallpaper can feel busy and overwhelming, but here it actually ties the whole apartment together.”

 The space behind that sofa isn’t wasted either, despite the living room’s haphazard dimensions.
 “It’s subtle, but that back wall is actually slanted,” Ainscough explains.
 Rather than undergo a lengthy renovation to even out the space, she got creative, building a shelving unit that gets significantly deeper as it moves left.
 The narrower right side acts as a perfect ledge for her constantly swapped-out artwork (the designer collects vintage botanical prints) and colorful plates, while the deeper corners house her books (from hefty design tomes to fictional thrillers) and houseplants.

 “When it comes to decorating, you’ve got to be aware of the funk, the form, and the function,” Ainscough says.
 “So many people get carried away with aesthetics that they forget the space also has to work well.”
-The sentiment rings true in even the transition spots of Ainscough’s flat.
-The downstairs gallery wall not only allows the designer to display her own art collection, it provides a much needed testing space for client artwork layouts.
-“I always go to antique markets to buy stuff for clients, but end up coming back with twice as much for me,” she explains.
+The sentiment rings true even in the transition spots of Ainscough’s flat.
+The downstairs gallery wall not only allows the designer to display her own art collection, it provides a much-needed testing space for client artwork layouts.
+“I always go to antiques markets to buy stuff for clients but end up coming back with twice as much for me,” she explains.
 “So things are always changing around, but now I finally have the bones to play with.”